cse110-sp24-team24/warmup-exercise/swot.md

 ### Strengths

 - We were able to focus on creating an intuitive, appealing user interface, following the philosophy of putting the user experience first.
+- The simplicity of the app further adds to a smooth user experience and ensures good performance (since not a lot of extra code needs to be processed).
+Users can come to the app for the exact purpose of having a todo list and use it easily.

 ### Weaknesses

+- The way we split up the tasks for the project led to some blockers between tasks, meaning not everyone could work on their task at the same time.
+In the future, we would like to be more mindful of how tasks are split.
+- Since the project is completely rendered client-side, the program is open to security risks and attacks.

 ### Opportunities

+- We may be able to connect the app to a database such as MongoDB to store user information and tasks, allowing for persistant storage so users can access their todo lists anywhere, anytime.

 ### Threats

+- Competing todo list apps may have added features (for example, connecting to Google Calendar) that may make them more appealing.